Fracton Spin Liquid and Exotic Frustrated Phases in Ising-like Octochlore Magnets: Introduction

-Remarkably, in addition to the spin ice point and an AIAO phase, we discover a classical Ising fracton CSL (\cref{sec:fracton_CSL})---to the best of our knowledge, this is the first thus far reported in 3D (see Refs.~\cite{plackeIsingFractonSpin2024,niggemannClassicalFractonSpin2025} for 2D models).
+First, we discover a classical Ising fracton CSL (\cref{sec:fracton_CSL}) which, to the best of our knowledge, is the first thus far reported in 3D (see Refs.~\cite{plackeIsingFractonSpin2024,niggemannClassicalFractonSpin2025} for 2D models).
 We identify this as a U(1) CSL analog of the celebrated X-cube model, a paradigmatic realization of fracton topological order~\cite{vijayFractonTopologicalOrder2016}.
-Whereas the excitations of spin ice are, famously, magnetic monopoles~\cite{castelnovoMagneticMonopolesSpin2008,castelnovoSpinIceFractionalization2012}, the excitations of the fracton CSL are identified as magnetic quadrupoles, which are restricted to move along straight lines.
-We identify the generalization of spin ice's zero-energy loop moves~\cite{melkoMonteCarloStudies2004} as ``cage moves'', thus characterizing this CSL as a cage-net liquid~\cite{premCageNetFractonModels2019} rather than a string-net liquid~\cite{levinStringnetCondensationPhysical2005}.
-We develop a highly efficient cluster Monte Carlo algorithm generalizing one originally designed for spin ice~\cite{otsukaClusterAlgorithmMonte2014} to explore this CSL down to zero temperature.
-Rather than pinch points~\cite{henleyCoulombPhaseFrustrated2010}, we identify the spectral signatures of this CSL as pinch lines~\cite{bentonSpinliquidPinchlineSingularities2016,davierPinchlineSpinLiquids2025}.
+Whereas the excitations of spin ice are, famously, magnetic monopoles~\cite{castelnovoMagneticMonopolesSpin2008,castelnovoSpinIceFractionalization2012}, the excitations of the fracton CSL are identified as magnetic quadrupoles, and are restricted to move along straight lines.
+We identify the generalization of spin ice's zero-energy loop moves~\cite{melkoLongRangeOrderLow2001,melkoMonteCarloStudies2004} as ``cage moves'', thus characterizing this CSL as a cage-net liquid~\cite{premCageNetFractonModels2019} rather than a string-net liquid~\cite{levinStringnetCondensationPhysical2005}.
+Building on this understanding, we develop a highly efficient cluster Monte Carlo algorithm, generalizing one originally designed for spin ice~\cite{otsukaClusterAlgorithmMonte2014,lantagne-hurtubiseSpinIceThinFilms2018}, to explore this CSL down to zero temperature while maintaining thermal equilibrium.
+Rather than pinch points~\cite{henleyCoulombPhaseFrustrated2010}, we identify the reciprocal space signatures of this CSL as pinch lines~\cite{bentonSpinliquidPinchlineSingularities2016,davierPinchlineSpinLiquids2025}.

+Second, we find a phase whose ground states are independently polarized ferromagnetic chains hosting deconfined 1D spinons, with inter-chain interactions mediated by collisions of spinons moving on intersecting chains.
+We dub this the ``frustrated chains phase'' (\cref{sec:frustrated_chains}).
+We show that this phase may be viewed as a parent phase for both the spin ice and fracton CSLs, which can each be viewed as a condensate of different bound states of 1D spinons.
+We argue that this phase does not undergo a finite-temperature phase transition, but instead exhibits a \emph{dimensional crossover} from a high-temperature 3D paramagnet to a low-temperature regime of disordered one-dimensional chains.
+Near the spin-ice CSL, we further show that the system displays a quasi-critical \emph{avoided} Kasteleyn-like transition~\cite{jaubertThreedimensionalKasteleynTransition2008,jaubertKasteleynTransitionThree2009,jaubertTopologicalConstraintsDefects2009,szaboFragmentedSpinIce2022,pottsSpinIceGeneral2022,powellQuantumKasteleynTransition2022}: upon cooling, it first enters a finite-temperature spin-liquid regime before rapidly crossing over into the disordered-chain regime at lower temperature.